 Little Monkey and Baby Boy have their favourite playgrounds in the downtown core and we think many a travelling family will enjoy our scoop because they’re easily accessible and right in the centre of it all.
 One tip to remember is to keep an eye out for daycares…most of them have a playground which is open to the public at off hours.
 We tend to frequent these after 5 p.m. on weekdays and then all weekend long and are yet to be reprimanded.
-My guess is that everyone is allowed to use these facilities since there’s no lock on the gates.
+My guess is that everyone is allowed to use these facilities since there are no locks on the gates.
 I plan to plead the fifth if I ever get caught doing something wrong!

 There’s a new playground in town and it’s right by the Allan Gardens where kids and dogs can have a pretty fine time.
 Allan Gardens is Toronto’s oldest park and in addition to the Greenhouse which anyone can explore all year-round, there’s two dog parks and up until this year kids only had a sandpit with a swing.
 The newest playground about to get a lot of love from us (and many local families) is a fancy one complete with a large sandpit, mazes and all sorts of monkey bars and riders.
 The only thing missing here is a splash pad